Skip to main content

 Diving

 Polar bears are good swimmers, but they can only stay underwater for about 2 minutes.
 Then they have to surface again to catch their breath.
-They usually do not dive deeper than 6 to 7 feet (2 m).
+They usually don't dive deeper than 6 to 7 feet (2 m).

 Hunting Strategies

 Polar bears don't hunt in water.
-Instead, they wait at holes in the ice until seals resurface to breathe.
+Instead, they wait at ice holes until seals resurface to breathe.
 Then they strike.
 Sometimes they wait for hours for a seal to appear.
 Another hunting technique is stalking.
 The polar bears crouches and then creeps the last few feet over the ice.
 Then they suddenly rush to grab their prey.

 What Do Polar Bears Do in Winter?

 Between October and February there is almost total darkness in the Arctic.
-But the animals do not hibernate.
+However, the animals don't hibernate.
 Seals are plentiful, so they spend a lot of time hunting and feeding.
-Only female polar bears that are pregnant hibernate.
-They stay in a cave during the winter.
+Only pregnant females rest and stay in a cave during the winter.

 Polar Bear Photo: andreanita/stock.adobe.com